From Fuzzy to Exact: The Halo Architecture for Infinite-Depth Reasoning via Rational Arithmetic: Appendix A: Formal Proofs of Theoretical Bounds

-\textbf{3.
-Bounding the Maximum:} Consider the interval between two resets, $t \in [mK, (m+1)K]$.
-The bit-width initializes at $B_{ring}$ at step $mK$.
-It then grows linearly for $K-1$ steps.
+Consider the interval between two resets, $t \in [mK, (m+1)K]$.
+The bit-width initializes at $B_{ring}$ at step $mK$ and grows linearly for $K-1$ steps.
 The maximum width occurs at the step immediately preceding the next reset, i.e., $t_{peak} = (m+1)K - 1$.
 Substituting into the recurrence: